Build It Solar -- free plans for hundreds of solar projects

-Our Dual Flush Toiler
+Our Dual Flush Toilet

 We have been planning to take steps to reduce our water consumption, but not making a lot of real progress.
 We have been thinking about how to do rain water catchment, grey water recycling, and making landscape changes to reduce water needs.
 These projects are fairly large ones, and will have to wait for next summer just out of weather considerations.

 When we saw a daul flush toilet at Costco (of all places), we thought that this seemed like something we could do in an hour or two right now.
 So we bought it.
-It is a WaterRidge (WR) dual flush toilet with a 1.6 gallon big flush (same as our old toilet), and a 1.1 gallon small flush.
+It is a WaterRidge (WR) dual flush toilet with a 1.6 gallon big flush (same as our old toilet), and a 1 gallon small flush.
 It cost $200.
 I did some searching for Internet material on WR, but was not able to find much of anything.
-It appears to be well made.
+It appears to be well

 Installation